Arroyo Seco AVA: Soil

-and Arroyo Seco, are coarse sandy loams derived from decomposed granite washed down from the Gabilan Mountains.
-These soils are gravelly and low in lime content similar to the vinyards in the Medoc and Graves districts of Bordeaux, and to the better vineyards in the Palatinate.
-The boundaries of the proposed Arroyo Seco viticultural area are based on a combination of climate, physical features, soils and irrigation sources.
-The proposed boundaries and the appropriate U.S.G.S. maps are fully described in the. regulatory language.
-ATF notes that it has received a petition for an adjacent viticultural area immediately south of the proposed Arroyo Seco area.

 Viticulture

 Arroyo Seco AVA has celebrated four decades of viticulture and innovative wine-making showcasing varietals such as its Chardonnay, Riesling and Pinot Noir with newer vintages like the Musqué clone of Sauvignon Blanc.
 As one of California's early pioneer AVAs, Arroyo Seco winegrowers, vintners, and landowners had the desire and knowledge to grow the AVA using science, geology, hydrology, and microclimate data contributing to the state's international standing as a primer viticulture producer.
 Today, the region hosts a blend of large wineries, many of which have been here for 40 years or longer, and many small and prestigious wineries that source its distinctive fruit throughout California.
 The Arroyo Seco Winegrowers Association provides advocacy, marketing and support services to its winery and winegrower members by educating consumers, media and trade audiences on the distinct characteristics of Arroyo Seco.
 As the third oldest AVA in Monterey County, it helped establish the county's historic reputation has a popular destination for American viticulture.